i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

             >
             > In our OR gate, if we merge the dust lines directly, a signal from input `A` could travel backwards up the other wire and power input `B`'s lamp, even if `B`'s lever is off.
 This is called "back-powering."
             >
             > The **Redstone Repeater** is a perfect, purpose-built diode in Minecraft.
-Notice the small arrow on top of it—it will only allow a signal to pass in that direction.
+Notice the small arrow on top of it, it will only allow a signal to pass in that direction.
 By placing a repeater on each input line, we ensure the signal can flow *out* towards the final lamp, but cannot flow *backwards* to interfere with the other input.

     2. Test all four combinations from the truth table (`0,0`, `0,1`, `1,0`, `1,1`).
     3.  **Verification:** Confirm the output lamp matches the truth table for each test.